conormcgrory/realtime/c/notes.md

 - [x] Switch dimensions of dataset in HDF5 file (make separate file)
 - [x] Get probe mode to save filter predictions
 - [x] Add timing
-- [ ] Move protocol code into its own file
+- [x] Move protocol code into its own file
+- [ ] Use single pointers for arrays
+- [ ] Make printouts similar to those used by Python implementation
+- [ ] Write LMS filter
+- [ ] Make notebook to analyze latency data
 - [ ] Write echo filter (figure out how to do object-oriented stuff in C)
-- [ ] Write LMS filter
 - [ ] Get option parsing working so we can change host, port, and filter type

 ## General